xtensa/PodEmu/README.md

 ## Requirements

- - Android device with USB host support
+ - Android device with USB host support (USB host support not required if you are using FT311D or FT312D chips)
  - DIY cable.
 Unfortunately there is no ready to use cables available on the market so you need some soldering skills to assemble your own cable.
 All details on how to do that could be found on [this XDA developers thread](http://forum.xda-developers.com/showthread.php?t=2220108).

 ## Features